-In accordance with the requirements of the Securities Act of 1933, the registrant certifies that it has reasonable grounds to believe that it meets all the requirements for filing on Form SB-2 and authorized this registration statement to be signed on its behalf by the undersigned in the City of Eden Prairie, State of Minnesota, on January 26, 2007.
+In accordance with the requirements of the Securities Act of 1933, the registrant certifies that it has reasonable grounds to believe that it meets all the requirements for filing on Form SB-2 and authorized this Pre-Effective Amendment No. 1 to the Company's Registration Statement on Form SB-2 to be signed on its behalf by the undersigned in the City of Eden Prairie, State of Minnesota, on February 6, 2007.